A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{o}wadays, joint communication and sensing (JCAS) has been recognized as a promising technology to achieve ubiquitous sensing and digital twin for the sixth generation (6G) systems \cite{liu2020vision}.
+\IEEEPARstart{N}{o}wadays, Integrated Sensing And Communication (ISAC) has been recognized as a promising technology to achieve ubiquitous sensing and digital twin for the sixth generation (6G) systems \cite{liu2020vision}.
 The communication purpose is to transmit information, while sensing aims at the detection and identification of the targets.
-Compared to conventional systems with separate devices, JCAS technology realizes the capability of integrating functions into one system, enabling the base stations or terminals to communicate while sensing the surrounding environment \cite{kumari2017ieee,nie2022predictive,zhang2018multibeam}.
-By sharing a majority of the software, hardware, and information resources, JCAS systems bring tremendous advantages to improving spectral efficiency and reducing costs \cite{liu2022survey,cui2021integrating,zhang2021overview,pucci2022system}.
+Compared to conventional systems with separate devices, ISAC technology realizes the capability of integrating functions into one system, enabling the base stations or terminals to communicate while sensing the surrounding environment \cite{kumari2017ieee,nie2022predictive,zhang2018multibeam,wang2022empirical}.
+By sharing a majority of the software, hardware, and information resources, ISAC systems bring tremendous advantages to improving spectrum utilization and reducing costs \cite{liu2022survey,cui2021integrating,zhang2021overview,pucci2022system}.

-Realistic channel modeling is the prerequisite for the design and deployment of JCAS systems \cite{zhang2020channel,yuan2022spatial}.
-In the existing research, JCAS channel models are widely utilized in JCAS systems to evaluate upper-level technology development and system design \cite{nguyen2022access,rahman2019framework,zhang2022integrated,yuan2020spatio}, where communication and sensing channels are generated independently.
+Realistic channel modeling is the prerequisite for the design and deployment of ISAC systems \cite{zhang2020channel,yuan2022spatial}.
+Communication and sensing channels are intrinsically different because of different propagation configurations, e.g., transmitter-receiver (TX-RX) relative positions.
+In the existing research, ISAC channel models are widely utilized in ISAC systems to evaluate upper-level technology development and system design \cite{nguyen2022access,rahman2019framework,zhang2022integrated,yuan2020spatio}, where communication and sensing channels are generated independently.
 However, due to the multiplexing of hardware resources (e.g., antennas) and the same environment, some objects might serve as shared propagation scatterers for both the communication and sensing channels.
 This sharing feature has been observed in several multi-link channel measurements, and the effects on correlation and capacity of the shared clusters (contributed by the shared scatterers) are studied \cite{poutanen2010significance,poutanen2011multi}.
-Hence, unlike the existing models independently generating communication and sensing channels, the observed sharing feature of scatterers and clusters should be carefully considered in JCAS channel modeling.
+The sharing of communication and sensing channels is necessary to leverage channel information obtained by one system to enhance the performance of the other.
+Hence, unlike existing models that independently generate communication and sensing channels, it is imperative to carefully consider the observed sharing feature of scatterers and clusters in ISAC channel modeling.